 3.12.
-The safety assessment should take into account that the magnitude of the individual doses, the number of people exposed, and the likelihood of incurring exposures where these are not certain to be received, are all to be kept as low as reasonably achievable, economic and societal factors being taken into account.
+The safety assessment should take into account that the magnitude of the individual doses, the number of people exposed and the likelihood of incurring potential exposures are all to be kept as low as reasonably achievable, economic and societal factors being taken into account.
 Any interaction between these various factors should be taken into account.
-If the next step of reducing the detriment can be achieved only with a deployment of resources that is disproportionate to the consequent reduction in detriment, it might not be appropriate to take that step, provided that individuals have been adequately protected.
+If the next step of reducing the detriment can be achieved only by deploying resources disproportionate to the consequent reduction in detriment, it might not be appropriate to take that step, provided that individuals have been adequately protected.
 Protection and safety can then be said to be optimized and the exposures to be as low as reasonably achievable, economic and societal factors having been taken into account.
 Such a procedure should also be applied when an existing practice is being reviewed [17].

 3.13.
-When protection and safety are optimized, the occupational exposures and public exposures arising from well logging are expected to be low, owing to a combination of engineered controls (e.g. the shielding incorporated in the containers for well logging tools) and administrative controls (e.g. training, designation of areas, source handling procedures and monitoring).
+When protection and safety is optimized, the occupational exposures and public exposures arising from well logging are expected to be low, owing to a combination of engineered controls (e.g. the shielding incorporated in the containers for well logging tools) and administrative controls (e.g. training, designation of areas, source handling procedures, monitoring).